dankybett/githubgptexperiment/README.md

 folder (e.g. `horse1.png`, `horse2.png`) and list the filenames in
 `src/App.js` inside the `horseAvatars` array.
 The app will display these images in place of the previous emoji icons.

+## Unlocking horses

+Players begin with 5 horses.
+Visit the stable to spend in-game coins and unlock additional horses